Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Hail Damage to Solar Panels

 Hail is one of the most common causes of solar panel damage.
 Most standard policies cover hail damage for rooftop-mounted systems under dwelling coverage.
-However, in hail-prone states like Colorado, Nebraska, and parts of the Midwest, some insurers have begun adding wind/hail exclusions or higher separate deductibles for solar panels specifically.
+However, in 2026, more insurers (especially in hail-prone states like Colorado, Texas, Nebraska, Kansas, and Oklahoma) are adding wind/hail exclusions or separate higher deductibles for solar panels specifically.
+Some carriers in high-risk states like Florida have even refused to cover solar panels at all due to hurricane and hail exposure.
 Always confirm your policy's hail coverage before and after installation.

-Learn more about how severe storm damage is handled under standard home insurance policies.
+Learn more about how hail damage claims work under standard home insurance policies, and how severe convective storms are reshaping deductibles.

 Roof Leaks Caused by Solar Installation